garv-shah/Swift-Student-Challenge-2022/README.md

 `SwiftUI`, `SceneKit`, `ARKit`, `Combine`

 ## Installation
-### App Store
-Download the app from the link above!
-### MacOS
-Clone or download the project and then right click the .swiftpm file and click "Open in Xcode".
-If you don't have Xcode installed, download it from [here](https://apps.apple.com/au/app/xcode/id497799835?mt=12)
-### iPadOS
-Clone or download the project, and then click the .swiftpm file in Files.
-This should open up the file in Swift Playgrounds if you have it installed, if not you can get it from [here](https://apps.apple.com/au/app/swift-playgrounds/id1496833156?mt=12)
+If you'd just like to run the app, I'd recommend downloading from the app store link above.
+If not, you can open up `Swift Student Challenge 2022.swiftpm` in either Xcode (MacOS) or Swift Playgrounds (iPadOS) to edit the contents and fiddle with the code.
+Have fun!

 ## Screenshots
 ![Screenshot 1](Swift%20Student%20Challenge%202022.swiftpm/assets/App%20Store/iPad%20Pro/Frame%20802.png)